-Funding: Until public attitudes change to favor additional revenues for the legislature, one option is a re-examination of expenditures from current appropriations for the legislature from the General Fund.
-One immediate funding source was suggested by a Senate committee chair who favors legal analysts for all committees; he proposed to return his committee's unneeded funds to fund attorneys for other committees.
+Until public attitudes change to favor additional revenues for the legislature, one option is a re-examination of expenditures from current appropriations for the Legislature from the General Fund.
+One immediate funding source was suggested by a Senate committee chair who favors legal analysts for all committees; he proposed to return his committee's unneeded funds to fund support for other committees.
 Most funds for research and legislative support are now provided on an ad hoc basis by the leadership in each chamber.
 The details of legislative budgets are not published for the public.
-Committee funds and distributions other lump sum without established criteria for their use could be reevaluated for research funding.
+Committee funds and other lump sums distributions without established criteria for their use could be candidates for re-examination.
 After an assessment of research needs and a decision by the two bodies, an appropriation in the legislative budget might be arranged to support a modest Nonpartisan Research Organization for the legislature.

 The current arrangement has the merit of allowing committee chairs and others flexibility to use available funds according to their best judgments.
-The interviewees suggested that research is increasingly being funded from these lump sums, but without established criteria.
+Our interviews suggest that research is increasingly being funded from these lump sums, but without established criteria.
 Arguments in favor of diverting some current funds to provide a centralized and professional research agency or division might include increased accountability.
 With a professional agency, the research purchased might be more reliable than through individual contracts.
-The change, if properly presented to the public, might promote trust in and respect for legislative decision making. rearrangement would require the acquiescence of leadership.
+The change, if properly presented to the public, might promote trust in and respect for legislative decision making.
+Such a rearrangement would require the acquiescence of leadership.
 It should be noted, however, that all but a few leaders of both houses acknowledged the need for better objective information for public policy.
 One leader suggested a research agency as "a pilot project."

-Although the demand for increased objective support is very strong, the information collected by LWVAL does not address every issue raised.
-One legislator described the practical problem of anticipating what bills might arise in time to do adequate BellSouth's strategy with the research. telephone deregulation bill was to introduce it with virtually no warning.
-Such events may explain one legislator's comment that no bill should pass before it has been in the legislature a year.
-A further concern for some legislators is the fear that policy research might intrude the policy decisions that are the into prerogatives of legislators.
+Although the demand for increased objective support is very strong, the information collected by the study committee does not address every issue raised.
+One legislator described the practical problem of anticipating what bills might arise in time to do adequate research.
+Bell South's strategy with the telephone deregulation bill was to introduce it with virtually no warning.
+Such events may explain one legislator's comment that no bill should pass before it had been in the legislature a year.
+A further concern for some legislators is the fear that policy research might intrude into the policy decisions that are the prerogatives of legislators.
 Others, however, expressly stated their need for help in analyzing the pros and cons of a bill.
 Studies of agencies for policy analysis in other states (e.g., Hird, 2005) offer a sound set of accepted best practices to use in establishing guidelines.

-Kinds of Support Needed
+Kinds of support needed

-Two types of support not supplied by the LFO or the LRS are needed by the legislature: legal analysis and policy analysis.
-Some legal analysis is provided, but policy analysis is much rarer.
+Two types of support not supplied by the LFO or the LRS are needed by the Legislature: legal analysis and policy analysis.
+Some legal analysis is provided, but policy analysis is rarely available.